chandanhpcic/docs/source/manual/how-tos/sslvpn_client.rst

 Step 4 - Multi Factor Authentication
 ------------------------------------
 For two factor authentication you need the factors username/password and a token.
-OPNsense supports another layer, namely a user certificate.
+Reticen8 supports another layer, namely a user certificate.
 This means that every user will be uniquely identified by the user certificate.
 In this case the multi factors are: